tschaban/OneMeter/README.md

 ## Hints for configuration:

 - The script should be run in a defined frequency eg. every 24hrs
+- to run the script use the *.sh or *.bat script depending on OS; requires adjustments in terms of paths

-In case of questons use gitHub issues or post it at https://forum.smartnydom.pl
+In case of questons, use gitHub issues or post it at https://forum.smartnydom.pl